Xiamen Fujian, China Travel Guide

 XMN is the main airport for Xiamen.
 It is a major hub in Southeast China, handling domestic and international flights.
 Its setting on Xiamen Island access to the city center.

-XMN offers duty-free shops, restaurants, ATMs, currency exchange, and a place to store luggage.
+XMN offers duty-free shops, restaurants, ATMs, currency exchange, and a location to store luggage.
 Free Wi-Fi is available.

 Prices increase during peak tourist seasons and Chinese public holidays.